Financial-Times/dotcom-page-kit/packages/dotcom-ui-base-styles/sass/README.md

 # n-ui-foundations
-Sass and js foundations and utilties for the next front-end
+Sass and js foundations and utilties for the next front-end.
+For templates and app bootstrapping see https://github.com/Financial-Times/n-ui

 ## Sass
 ```